 Rural Schools Part 3

-During our visit our team visited several rural primary schools, in Zamfara State, Northern Nigeria.
-Our visits to these outlying churches were on week days, we were surprised by the number of parents took time away from their jobs and farms to come and meet with us.
+During the visit, our team visited several rural primary schools in Zamfara State.
+The visits to these outlying churches were on week days; we were surprised by the number of parents took time away from their jobs and farms to come and meet with us.

-Each church we visited had a small primary school to teach the basic three Rs.
+Each church we visited had a small primary school to teach the basic reading, writing, and math.
 It is anticipated that qualified students from these rural schools will attend the Graceland International School in Gusau.

 Today we will visit with three different churches/school.
 The first church is over an hour's drive further north than Gusau.
 For any of you following our journey on a map, this means we were headed towards the Sahara desert, and we could tell.
 Until this point, we did not have to request the air conditioning in the car, but we broke down on this trip.
 I suppose if you visit the Arizona desert in the middle of summer you might get a taste for how hot and arid it is, but I believe that this was hotter and drier than even Arizona at its worst.